javierchuaby/ip/README.md

 # Mr Moon - Your Personal Task Manager

-**A powerful and intuitive Java-based task management application with dual CLI/GUI interface support**
+**A Java-based task management application with dual CLI/GUI interface support**

 Mr Moon is a comprehensive task management application that bridges the gap between command-line efficiency and graphical user experience.
 Built with Java 17 and JavaFX, it provides seamless task organization with persistent storage and intelligent date parsing.